deepinv/deepinv/paper/paper.md

 of new ideas across imaging domains
 2. Enlarge the **adoption of deep learning in inverse problems** by lowering the entrance bar to new researchers and practitioners
-3. Enhance **research reproducibility** via a common framework for imaging operators, reconstruction methods and datasets for inverse problems.
+3. Enhance **research reproducibility** via a common framework for imaging operators, reconstruction methods, datasets and metrics for inverse problems.

 While other Python computational imaging libraries exist, to the best of our knowledge, `deepinv` is the only one with a strong focus on learning-based methods.
 SCICO [@balke2022scico], Pyxu [@simeoni2022pyxu] are python libraries whose main focus are variational optimization and/or plug-and-play reconstruction methods.
 These libraries do not provide specific tools for training reconstruction models such as trainers and custom loss functions, and do not cover non optimization-based solvers including diffusion methods, adversarial methods or unrolling networks.
 Moreover, `deepinv` provides a larger set of realistic imaging operators.